skjkanchan/OSProject3/devlog.md

 a.
 I am now starting this project session.
 Since last session, I dont have any new thoughts about the project itself since I am basically done with it.
 Everything seemed to be working correctly.
 b.
 This project session I plan on writing the read me and then submitting the project.

+# May 11 9:44pm
+I am now ending this final project session.
+I finished my ReadMe and finished testing my program one more time and everything compiles and works as intended.
+I will now make a final commit and submit this project.